YcleptJohn/placement-report/report.md

 ### Customer Experience

-{{{ Should I actually explain what CEX is here seeing as they're my next permanent pod section??? (explain and link to the section where I go deep) }}}

 My final rotation was into the customer experience (CEX) pod which felt like a bit of a strange choice in this process, seeing as they would be my first permanent pod anyway.
 I would have preferred the opportunity to